Synthetic radioisotope: Production

 Some synthetic isotopes are produced in significant quantities by fission but are not yet being reclaimed.
-Other isotopes are manufactured by neutron irradiation of parent isotopes in a nuclear reactor (for example, Tc-97 can be made by neutron irradiation of Ru-96) or by bombarding parent isotopes with high energy particles from a particle accelerator.
+Other isotopes are manufactured by neutron irradiation of parent isotopes in a nuclear reactor (for example, technetium-97 can be made by neutron irradiation of ruthenium-96) or by bombarding parent isotopes with high energy particles from a particle accelerator.

-Many isotopes are produced in cyclotrons, for example fluorine-18 and oxygen-15 which are widely used for positron emission tomography.
+Many isotopes, including radiopharmaceuticals, are produced in cyclotrons.
+For example, the synthetic fluorine-18 and oxygen-15 are widely used in positron emission tomography.

 Uses

 Most synthetic radioisotopes have a short half-life.
 Though a health hazard, radioactive materials have many medical and industrial uses.

 Nuclear medicine

 The field of nuclear medicine covers use of radioisotopes for diagnosis or treatment.

 Diagnosis

 Radioactive tracer compounds, radiopharmaceuticals, are used to observe the function of various organs and body systems.
 These compounds use a chemical tracer which is attracted to or concentrated by the activity which is being studied.
 That chemical tracer incorporates a short lived radioactive isotope, usually one which emits a gamma ray which is energetic enough to travel through the body and be captured outside by a gamma camera to map the concentrations.
 Gamma cameras and other similar detectors are highly efficient, and the tracer compounds are generally very effective at concentrating at the areas of interest, so the total amounts of radioactive material needed are very small.

-The metastable nuclear isomer Tc-99m is a gamma-ray emitter widely used for medical diagnostics because it has a short half-life of 6 hours, but can be easily made in the hospital using a technetium-99m generator.
+The metastable nuclear isomer technetium-99m is a gamma-ray emitter widely used for medical diagnostics because it has a short half-life of 6 hours, but can be easily made in the hospital using a technetium-99m generator.
 Weekly global demand for the parent isotope molybdenum-99 was 12000 Ci in 2010, overwhelmingly provided by fission of uranium-235.